ausafulislam/ausafulislam/README.md

 <h2 align="left">Hi 👋!
-My name is Nimesh Regmi and I'm a web and app developer, from Kathmandu,Nepal</h2>
+My name is Ausaf ul Islam and I'm a web and app developer, from Kathmandu,Nepal</h2>

 ###